JonChauG/RollbackNetcodeGodot/README.md

 \*I save states at every frame for simplicity.
 I believe you only really need to save states on frames when inputs are guessed, but all player inputs should be saved on every frame until unneeded.

----
-Currently working on cleaner code and video tutorial series (to be in a separate repository).